 Holy balls.
-This is the perfect recipe for those of you who like to enjoy a big bowl of macaroni and cheese for dinner and absolutely nothing else.
+This is the perfect bacon mac and cheese for those of you who like to enjoy a big bowl for dinner and absolutely nothing else.
 It’s beautifully flavored, creamy, cheesy, and with the smokey bite of crisp salty bacon on top??
 Oh man, you guys are in for a treat — I’m not even kidding.
 It’s amazing.

 I had a few things laying around that I wanted to use up, and initially I wanted to make some sort of pasta/chicken dish.
 Then I decided I wanted a grown and sexy version of macaroni and cheese, and what better way to make anything grown and super sexy than to add bacon to it?
 Duh…bacon makes everything sexy, it’s not just a fact — it’s science.
 I left the bacon out of the actual mac n cheese mixture because I wanted it to stay crispy, and it just tastes better on top.